Growing Vegetables in Containers

+Growing vegetables in containers is an easy way to experience the flavor and freshness of home-grown vegetables.
 Here's a little-known secret: Most vegetables actually grow really well in containers.
-And by picking the right plants, you can grow a fair amount of food in just a few pots!
+And by picking the right plants, you can create your own vegetable container garden and grow a fair amount of food in just a few pots!

-Most vegetables do best in full sun (at least 6 hours of direct sun a day).
+Most vegetables grown in a vegetable container garden do best in full sun (at least 6 hours of direct sun a day).
 Tomatoes, peppers, and other varieties that often get diseases usually stay healthiest in an open spot with plenty of air circulation.

-If you live in a cold climate, you can give your garden a head start by placing the pots near a south-facing wall.
+If you live in a cold climate, you can give your vegetable container garden a head start by placing the pots near a south-facing wall.

-If you live in a warmer part of the country, be cautious about setting your containers on a cement patio, which may grow too warm for optimum growth.
+If you live in a warmer part of the country, be cautious about setting your vegetable container gardens on a cement patio, which may grow too warm for optimum growth.
 Put larger containers on dollies or carts; you can move them to various locations depending on the conditions at the time.

-Happily, most vegetables aren't fussy about what kind of container they grow in.
-The only basic requirements is that the container is large enough to hold the plant and that it has drainage holes so excess water can escape.
+Happily, most vegetables aren't fussy about what kind of vegetable container garden they grow in.
+The only basic requirements is that the vegetable container garden is large enough to hold the plant and that it has drainage holes so excess water can escape.

 When it comes to size, the bigger the pot is, the better, especially for beginners.
 The reason for this is that large pots hold more soil -- and thus, hold moisture longer so you don't have to water as much.